-The Achieve Foundation is promoting access to experience-based STEAM (Science, Technology, Engineering, the Arts and Math) education for all students at all grade levels – including makerspaces, robotics, computer programming, CAD technology, bioinformatics and more, STEAM education combines art and creativity with new technology in all subject areas.
+The Achieve Foundation promotes access to experience-based STEAM (Science, Technology, Engineering, the Arts and Math) education for all students at all grade levels – including makerspaces, robotics, computer programming, CAD design, technology, bioinformatics and more.
+STEAM education combines art and creativity with new technology in all subject areas.

-An Achieve committee of volunteers and teachers are studying the district’s needs and ways to raise money to support STEAM programs.
+A committee of volunteers and teachers studies the district’s needs to determine how best to support STEAM programs at all grade levels.
 New participants are welcome!

 Maker Madness is Achieve’s way of bringing STEAM education to the community.
-This free, hands-on educational event for families offers an interactive, museum-like experience that is equal parts demonstration (teaching) and experimentation (creation and play).
-The event targets school-age children, especially those who do not have access to technology in their homes or who want to try their hands at building, designing and creating projects under the tutelage of STEAM experts from the school district and broader community.
+This free, hands-on educational event for students and their families offers an interactive, museum-like experience that is equal parts demonstration (teaching) and experimentation (creation and play).
+The all-day event targets school-age children, especially those who do not have broad access to technology in their homes, or all who want to try their hands at designing, creating and building projects under the tutelage of STEAM experts from the school district and community.

-Maker Madness is a free, interactive all day experience for families at CHS.
-Stations include animation, 3-D printing, electronics demolition, kinetic sculpture, catapults, coding, Popsicle stick bridges, pop-up books, origami, sewing and more!
-Achieve hosted the event in the spring of 2015 and 2016 that was planned and carried out by 90 local volunteers and supported by 12 generous sponsors.
-Over 1,000 students and adults tried their hands at more than 30 activities.
+Held at Columbia High School, Maker Madness offers activity stations such as animation, 3-D printing, electronics demolition, kinetic sculpture, catapults, coding, Popsicle stick bridges, pop-up books, origami, sewing and more!
+Hosted by Achieve at the end of April since 2015, the event is planned and carried out by more than 90 volunteers.
+Event expenses are covered by sponsors.
+Over 1,400 students and adults participate every year.

 Watch a VIDEO from Maker Madness.

-Time to start planning for next year….Complete the form below to be a sponsor.
+Time to start planning for 2018….Complete the form below to be a sponsor.
 Click here if you want to lead an activity station or volunteer at Maker Madness.